techno-tim/techno-tim.github.io/_posts/2023-03-25-terraform-cloudflare-github.md

 [Terraform Cloud](https://app.terraform.io/)

-Be sure to sign up for an account and then get add your `CLOUDFLARE_API_TOKEN` and an ENV variable in Terraform Cloud.
-Mark it as seneitive.
+Be sure to sign up for an account and then get add your `CLOUDFLARE_API_TOKEN` and an ENV variable in Terraform Cloud.Mark it as seneitive.

 Then you'll want to updated your `cloudflare.tf`